-Daybreak is an individually tailored programme to support young people to remain in education.
-The young people are referred in by schools, social work, EWO, CAMHS etc.
+Daybreak is an individually tailored education programme to support young people to remain in education.
+The young people are referred in by schools, social work, EWO, CAMHS, parents and by self referral.

 The programme is designed for First Year students through to Junior Certificate.
 Daybreak builds on the strengths of the young people to support their personal and academic goals and helps them reach their full potential.

 The reasons for referral are varied and some of the issues that arise include dyslexia, ADHD, social anxiety, behaviour & anger issues, and low self – esteem /confidence.

 As well as getting help with their academic subjects the young people also receive support in their personal development and we run an excellent programme which involves workshops, discussions, moving debates, videos etc.